Barro/java-afl/README.md

 ## TODO

-* Fix persistent mode dynamic instrumentation.
+* Fix persistent mode loop dynamic instrumentation.
 * Check if a dynamically instrumentable class is a file and load it or a full jar file instead.
 * Support deferred init for arbitrary given method without source code modifications.
+Just prefer the loop syntax and non-forking mode instead of fork server one for more speed.
+  * Remove the need for `@javafl.CustomInit`.
-* Create a non-forking alternative for persistent mode.
+* Create a non-forking alternative mode.
 * More ways to build this:
   * Ant
   * Maven